 - 250 g Gula melaka

 - 4 Pandan leaves, washed and tied into knot

 - Step 1 PREP: Break egg into a bowl and whisk well.
 Lightly tear pandan leaves and tied it into a knot.

-- Step 2 Add 1 L of water, gula melaka and pandan leaves into a pot.
+- Step 2 MAKE PALM SUGAR SYRUP: Add 1 L of water, gula melaka and pandan leaves into a pot.
 Boil on medium fire until sugar is completely dissolved.
 Remember to close with a lid so water does not evaporate too much (5 – 8 minutes).

-- Step 6 Turn fire on high and let the solution bubble violently for a minute*(see notes below).
+- Step 4 ADD IN EGG: Add whisked egg.
+Quickly stir so that it’ll mix well (1 minute).
+Turn fire on high and let the solution bubble violently for a minute.
 Stir well with a spatula until solution is cooked and well combined (3 minutes).

-- Step 7 Pour agar-agar solution into a jelly mould or baking tray.
+- Step 5 POUR SOLUTION INTO MOULD: Pour agar-agar solution into a jelly mould or baking tray.
 Let it cool (about 1 hour) and pop it in the fridge to harden (I left mine overnight).

 Boil 1 L water + 250 gula melaka + pandan leaves until sugar is completely dissolve.Remove leaves.
 Add agar-agar powder + coconut milk + salt.
 Mix well.
 Add whisked egg & stir quickly to mix.
 Boil solution until it bubbles.
 Pour solution into mould.
 Let it cool & chill in the fridge to set.

 - *If successful, this jelly produces two beautiful layers.
 The key is to ensure that the solution bubbles at the end of cooking.
 Perhaps, when the santan and egg is properly cook and turned more solid – it will sink to the bottom of the mould hence creating the beautiful layers.